Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Conclusions

-In summary, using simulations based on the classical dynamics of rigid bodies we showed that significant laser-induced alignment of nanorods and biological macromolecules, with typical polarizability ratios $\alpha_{\parallel}/\alpha_{\perp}$, can be achieved.
-The dependence of the degree of alignment on the alignment-laser intensity, sample temperature, and molecular size and polarizability were analyzed.
-We showed that a very high degree of alignment can be achieved for cryogenically-cooled~\cite{Samanta:StructDyn7:024304} proteins at a moderate laser power of $10^{10}~\Wpcmcm$, which should not cause radiation damage~\cite{Marklund:JPCL8:4540}.
-This high degree of control of $\costhreeD\geq0.94$ paves the way for future atomic resolution~\cite{Spence:ActaCrystA61:237} single particle x-ray and electron diffractive imaging experiments.
-Furthermore, the achievable atomic spatial and femtosecond temporal resolution provide the prerequisites for future time resolved studies of ultrafast biochemical dynamics.
+In summary, we computationally demonstrated strong laser-induced alignment of isolated nanoparticles and biological macromolecules for realistic experimental capabilities using simulations based on the classical dynamics of rigid bodies.
+We sampled the thermal initial phase space and the following dynamics over tens of nanoseconds of tens of thousands of particles.
+We disentangled the dependence of the degree of alignment on laser intensity, sample temperature, and the molecule's size and polarizability.
+A very high degree of alignment can be achieved for cryogenically-cooled proteins at a moderate laser intensity of $10^{10}~\Wpcmcm$, which should not cause radiation damage.
+This high degree of control, $\costhreeD\geq0.94$, paves the way for future atomic-resolution single-molecule x-ray and electron diffractive imaging experiments.
+Furthermore, the foreseen atomic spatial and femtosecond temporal resolution of such experiments provide the prerequisites for future time resolved studies of ultrafast biochemical dynamics.

-Our approach provides clear insight into the optical control of macromolecules and enables better modeling of the experimental parameters for successful laser-induced alignment experiments, which are currently in progress in our group.
-Envisioned future experiments plan to make use of our cryogenic nanoparticle cooling setup~\cite{Samanta:StructDyn7:024304} together with efficient laser control to achieve a very high degree of alignment for shock-frozen proteins and, in turn, sub-nanometer resolution in single particle x-ray imaging.
-We believe that this framework will prove useful for furthering the field of single-particle x-ray imaging and would allow us to observe atomically resolved snapshots of ultrafast chemical dynamics.
+Our approach provides clear insight into the optical control of macromolecules and a valuable tool for exploring the experimental parameters for successful laser-induced alignment.
+Envisioned future experiments plan to make use of our cryogenic cooling setup~\cite{Samanta:StructDyn7:024304} together with efficient laser control to achieve a very high degree of alignment for shock-frozen proteins and, in turn, sub-nanometer resolution in single particle x-ray imaging.
+This framework will prove useful for furthering the field of single-particle x-ray imaging and would allow us to observe atomically resolved snapshots of ultrafast chemical dynamics.

 The achievable strong laser alignment of nanoscopic objects could have further applications in nanoscience~\cite{Krajewski:Nanoscale:9:16511} as well as in nanoscale quantum optics or quantum sensing~\cite{Stickler:NatRevPhys3:589}.